Price For a Gorilla Tour

 We encourage all our clients to take porters for their gorilla trek for several reasons.
-They carry your bags and when you are approaching gorillas, they will remain with your packed lunches and all items that you might not need.
-They will give you a push or a pull during your trek in the forest.
-This extra effort is to enable you achieve your dream of viewing these endangered mountain gorillas.
+First, they carry your bags, and when you are approaching gorillas, they will remain with your packed lunches and all items you might not need.
+Second, they will give you a push or a pull during your trek in the forest.
+This extra effort is to enable you to achieve your dream of viewing these endangered mountain gorillas.

 Cost of Tips

-On top of the above costs, the company puts between 10-20% of the total cost as fixing or service fee.
-This is part of our profit as well as helping us to book all services such as gorilla permits, accommodation and making telephone calls to check availability and make sure that all is in order.
+It’s part of our profit as well as helping us to book all services such as gorilla permits, accommodation and making telephone calls to check availability and make sure that all is in order.

 Since 2003, Encounter Africa has taken countless tourists into the tropical rainforests of Uganda and Rwanda to meet our primate cousins.
 We would like to use that expertise and experience to help you plan and take this one-time travel dream to meet the mountain gorillas.
 Our costs are quite affordable to all travellers, and we work with you to create a trip that fits your budget yet giving you the whole experience.